hex1c/noted.md/README.md

 -   **Convert a single file**:
     The converted file will be saved in the same directory with a `.md` extension (e.g., `my_document.md`).
+    You'll be prompted for your master password to decrypt the API key.
     ```bash
     notedmd convert my_document.pdf
     ```